-- What is the impact this placement has had so far on your future career choices?
-How does this experience solidify your previous career assumptions or have they led you to consider different paths? - How does this impact the population you would like to work with or the techniques you would like to use in the future? - H. Comprehensive Educational and Occupational Plan For this 7 to 10-page assignment; students devise a comprehensive occupational and/or educational plan that addresses the following topics.
-Due date will be on Canvas.
+- choices?
+How does this experience solidify your previous career assumptions, or have they led you to consider different paths? - How does this impact the population you would like to work with or the techniques you would like to use in the future? - H. Comprehensive Educational and Occupational Plan: For this 7 to 10-page assignment, students devise a comprehensive occupational and/or educational plan that addresses the following topics.
+The due date will be on Canvas.